thillRobot/ros_workshop/module10/tutorial10_using_moveit/tutorial10_using_moveit.md

 echo "source ~/ws_moveit/devel/setup.bash" >> ~/.bashrc
 ```

+### Import a robot from URDF

+Import a robot of your choice.
+At minimum the model .stl files and a robot .urdf (Universal Robot Descriptor File) is required.
+This example uses the _Aubo i5_ from [AuboRobot](https://github.com/AuboRobot/aubo_robot)

-Download the aubo_robot package into a different workspace so that it can be loaded by the `moveit setup assistant`.
+Clone the `aubo_robot` package into a different workspace so that it can be loaded by the `moveit setup assistant`.
 It will not compile, so it should not be in `ws_moveit`.
+The `UpdateMoveitLib` patch is not reccommend because is modifies the system wide libraries in an unknown and non-standard way.
+Don't bork the deps!

 ```
 mkdir -p ~/ws_aubo/src